cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 Do not forget to open a pull request (maybe later we will have a bot for this) with the title _RDF:num_ .

-With the pull request open anyone register to the repository can read the RFD and give feedback through pull request comments.
+With the pull request open anyone subscribed to the repository will be notified about the new RFD and it can givethe feedback through pull request comments.

 It's up to the author(s) to incorporate any pull request comment into the RFD.